Lowering Your Blood Pressure with the DASH Eating Plan

 This includes condiments.
 Look for those with less than 140 mg per serving.
 Pay close attention to how many milligrams of sodium are in each serving, and how many servings are in the package.
 Foods that contain 35 mg or less per serving are very low in sodium.
 Foods that contain 140 mg or less per serving are defined as low sodium.

 If you already have high blood pressure and are not following the DASH eating plan, take the steps to learn more about it and try it.
-Click here for Salt, Sodium and Potassium - Salt Substitute and DASH Eating Plan or call me at the Miller County Extension Office, 870-779-3609.
+Click here for information about Salt, Sodium and Potassium and Salt Substitutes or call me at the Miller County Extension Office at 870-779-3609.

 This No Salt Seasoning is comparable to the commercial no salt seasoning, only you make it yourself and save money.
 It is very easy and you might like it as much as the commercial product.